sap1ens/syrup/README.md

 ## Workflows

-You can use plan GitHub or Waffle.io - in this case your workflow should be similar to what's covered in the **Waffle.io Workflow** section.
+You can use plain GitHub or Waffle.io - in this case your workflow should be similar to what's covered in the **Waffle.io Workflow** section.

 If you use ZenHub you probably already have everything you need, but this app still can help you with milestones, check **ZenHub Workflow** section.